JosueCorujo/structured_pop_with_size_change/README.md

 # IICR of structured populations with size change: strong and weak migration

-Julia notebooks used to generated the plots in the poster "IICR of structured populations with size change: strong and weak migration"
+Julia notebooks used to generated the plots in the poster **"IICR of structured populations with size change: strong and weak migration"**.
+The PDF of the poster can be found [here](Poster.pdf).